DanielleLevy/ApEx1Part2/README.md

 write the following in the terminal , after each one press enter:

-1.git clone git@github.com:DanielleLevy/ApEx1Part2.git
+1. git clone git@github.com:DanielleLevy/ApEx1Part2.git

-2.cd ApEx1Part2
+2. d ApEx1Part2

-3.cmake .
+3. cmake .

-4.make
+4. make

 ## How to run:
 1. write ./ApEx1Part2